Whole Wheat Orzo and Grilled Vegetable Salad with Feta

 - Whisk together the olive oil, red wine vinegar, Dijon, and dried oregano to make the dressing.

 - When vegetables are cool enough to handle easily, pull the skins off red peppers.
-(They should come off fairly easily, but no worries if some of the skin stays on.
-You can put the peppers in a bowl and cover it with cling-wrap to “steam” them if you want to be sure you get all the skin off, but I didn’t have any trouble removing it without doing that.)
+(They should come off fairly easily, but no worries if you prefer to leave them on.)

 - Cut the zucchini and pepper into bite-sized pieces and put into a plastic bowl large enough to hold all the salad ingredients.

 - Add about 1/3 of dressing and stir so all the vegetable pieces are coated with dressing.